-The social benefits and opportunities associated with physical activity participation are important to Waikato District residents with many adults and young people choosing to be active with family and/or friends.
+The social benefits and opportunities associated with physical activity participation are important to Waikato residents with many adults and young people choosing to be active with family and/or friends.
+Recent figures suggest that 70% of young people have been active over a 7-day period through play or while hanging out with family or friends (Active NZ, 2021).

 Noting these trends, preferences and barriers, an inter-agency approach to supporting physical activity participation through play, active recreation and sport is necessary to enhance community wellbeing.
 Equally, as people's lives change (e.g., increasing demands on time and financial resources) new and innovative approaches to support physical activity participation are required.
 For example, prioritisation of low-cost, low-commitment, family-friendly and fun play, active recreation and sport opportunities are increasingly more likely to satisfy the participation needs of both young people and adults as user groups.